Hamidalavi/EXB-World/README.md

 ### Tissue
 Tissues are groups of cells come Plas together to perform a specific function.
 Organs are formed by groups of tissues.

+### Muscles
+Muscles are fibrous tissue in an animal's body with the ability to contract.
+This action enables the muscles to move, in turn moving the bones that are attached to them.

 ### Filter Feeding
 A passive way of finding nourishment involves having nutrients filter Plas through an organism's body.
 This is the feeding method of choice for shellfish, krill and sponges.

+### Sponge
+The world's first multi-cellular organism, sponges are stationary filter feeders.
+They are a product of multiple eukaryotic cells coming together (unlocked: The one becomes the many: the first multi-cellular organism emerges).

+### Coral
+Coral is a marine invertebrate with a hard calcium-carbonate exoskeleton.
+Colonies of corals that grow together can create reefs, diverse underwater ecosystems that provide a home for many sea creatures.

+### Jellyfish
+Jellyfish are softbodied, free-swimming aquatic animals with a gelatinous, umbrella-shaped body and long floating tentacles.
+They can propel themselves through water by pulsing their body (unlocked: Life leaves the ocean floor, and the journey begins).

+### Nervous System
+The nervous system is a network of cells that sends stimuli through an organism's body in the form of electrical impulses.
+It is controlled by a central brain.

+### Swimming
+The simple act of swimming gave many organisms the ability to move from one location to another for the first time.